 EPCOR was awarded franchises by two municipalities and one township in the Southern Bruce region of Ontario near Kincardine to use municipal rights-of-way to build, own and operate a natural gas distribution system.
 EPCOR received all requisite approvals and started construction of the gas distribution system in July 2019, through a design build contractor.
 EPCOR's Southern Bruce natural gas distribution system started connections to industrial, agricultural and residential customers in second half of 2020.
-At March 31, 2022, 254 km out of total 296 km length of the pipeline has been installed.
-The remaining portion of the system, including two small communities, is expected to be substantially complete by the end of 2022.
+At June 30, 2022, 265 km out of total 296 km length of the pipeline has been installed.
+The remaining portion of the system is expected to be substantially complete by the end of 2022.

 On June 9, 2021, the Province of Ontario announced that EPCOR was selected for \$20 million in funding from the Ontario Natural Gas Expansion Program for a proposed project to extend natural gas service to customers in the Municipality of Brockton.
-The Company is in the process of obtaining necessary approvals for this project.
+The Company is in the process of applying for approvals for this project.

-The Company is developing a solar farm on EPCOR owned land adjacent to its existing E.L.
+The kīsikāw pīsim solar farm, which is expected to have a rated generation capacity of 13.6 megawatts with a four megawatt battery energy storage system, will generate "green" energy to help power the E.L.
 Smith WTP.
-The solar farm, which is expected to have a rated generation capacity of 13.6 megawatts with a 4 megawatts battery energy storage system, will generate "green" energy to help power the E.L.
-Smith WTP.
 The project has received all requisite approvals including approval on the re-zoning application from the Edmonton City Council after public hearing and a development permit from the City.
 In December 2020, an opponent of the project, Edmonton River Valley Conservation Coalition Society (ERVCCS), filed a judicial review of City Council's re-zoning approval alleging that the City erred in failing to apply the deemed essential test as set out in the North Saskatchewan River Valley Area Redevelopment Plan Bylaw.
 The judicial review application was heard in November 2021 and a decision was received by EPCOR in early January 2022 dismissing the ERVCCS' application.
-ERVCCS has appealed the dismissal of their judicial review application to the Alberta Court of Appeal, which is expected to be heard at the end of 2022.
+ERVCCS appealed the dismissal of its judicial review application to the Alberta Court of Appeal, but the ERVCSS failed to meet a filing requirement of the appeal process, and as a result its appeal was struck from the Court's registry.
+ERVCCS may apply to have the appeal restored but must do so by December 2022.
 EPCOR commenced construction on the project in the second quarter of 2021 and anticipates energization of the system in 2022.

 On December 16, 2021, EPCOR entered into a 30-year agreement with Ontario Power Generation to design, construct, finance and operate a demineralized water treatment plant at Darlington to provide ultra-pure demineralized water.
-As of March 31, 2022, design of the facility has been completed and construction is anticipated to be completed in 2023, with operations and maintenance of the facility anticipated to continue until 2053.
+As of June 30, 2022, design of the facility has been completed and construction is anticipated to be completed in 2023, with operations and maintenance of the facility anticipated to continue until 2053.